QXIP/nDPI-lua/README.md

 Introduction
 ------------

-This proof-of-concept library based on ndpireader reads a pcap file and inspects each packet using a deep packet inspection library nDPI from [NTOP](http://ntop.org)
+This proof-of-concept lua binding based on ndpireader and nDPI from [NTOP](http://ntop.org)

 This library is aimed to be used from a Lua program.